ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/servers-and-cloud-computing/benchmark-nlp/benchmark-nlp-hf.md

 ```
 The execution time for all 4 cases should now be lower.
 By enabling bfloat16 fast math kernels you should see up to 1.9x boost in performance on your AWS Graviton3 instances.

-You can explore running other models like `bert-base-uncased` and `roberta-base` and benchmarking their performance.
+You can explore running other NLP models like BERT and RoBERTa and benchmarking their performance.
 The only thing you will need to change in your script are the values being passed to the models list:

-For example:
+Change the line shown below in `benchmark-sentiment-analysis.py`:

 ```python
 models = ["distilbert-base-uncased", "bert-base-uncased", "roberta-base"]